PiBrewing/cbpi4-BM_Steps/README.md

 		- AutoNext: If set to 'No', step is wating for user input to move to next step.
 Otherwsie, next step is automatically started.

 Changelog:

+** 09.03.2021

+- Updated Notifications to accomodate changes starting in cbpi 4.0.0.31 which is now required

 ** 07.03.2021

 - Added AutoNext function to Simple Step